shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-03-importance-of-shadow-boxing.md

 ## Keeps you fit

 A shadow boxing workout is a great way to burn calories.
 You can burn calories with jogging as well but a shadow boxing workout is a lot better as it can burn 400 calories in an hour without any risk of getting injured.
+This is especially important nowadays [during lockdown][4].

 A boxer or even a layman who does shadow boxing workout can quickly lose fat and maintain the body shape.